LuiseRauch/portfolio-kami/_posts/2016-11-29-how-to-add-a-google-custom-search-site-to-your-ghost-blog.md

 ![Screenshot Google Custom Search]({{ site.baseurl }}/img/posts/ScreenShotGoogleCustomSearch.png)

 If you'd like your entire blog to be searched, you will need to type in  yoursubdomain.ghost.io/* into the "sites to search" field.
-Please note the * at the end of the URL.
+Please note the * at the end of the URL. <br />
 When you've finished, give your search engine a name, then click the blue "Create" button to continue the process of setting up your custom search engine.

 ![Screenshot Google Custom Search Success]({{ site.baseurl }}/img/posts/ScreenShotGoogleCustomSearchSuccess.png)

 After you've created the custom search engine, you will be taken to a screen that provides you with several options.
-Select the "get code" button next to the "Add it to your site" option.
+Select the "get code" button next to the "Add it to your site" option. <br />
 Upon clicking the "get code" button, you should be directed to a screen with your custom search engine code.